Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: Atomic eigenenergies calculation

-Further, by adopting a mean-field approximation, we consider the intra-cavity field steady-state and replace the intra-cavity field operator by its expectation value $\hat{c}\rightarrow\textless c\textgreater\equiv c_s$.
-To calculate energy dispersion $E_N$ of atomic-modes, we define $E_N$ as the solution of time-independent Langevin equations and replace the time derivative $id/dt$ with eigenenergy $E_N$.
-After doing some mathematics and utilizing Pauli matrices, the coupled Langevin equations will take the form,
+Here we provide some details about energy dispersion calculation of atomic states.
+By adopting a mean-field approximation, we consider the intra-cavity field in steady-state and replace the intra-cavity field operator by its expectation value $\hat{c}\rightarrow\langle c\rangle\equiv c_s$.
+To calculate energy dispersion $E_N$ of atomic modes, we define $E_N$ as the solution of nonlinear quantum Langevin equations and replace the time derivative $id/dt$ with eigenenergy $E_N$.
+After performing some mathematics and applying Pauli matrices, the coupled Langevin equations will take the form \cite{Dong2014,Lin2009,Dalibard2011}, \begin{widetext}

+\end{widetext} where $n_s$ is the steady-state photon number inside cavity.
+For simplicity, we have ignored quantum noises associated with the system while calculating eigenenergies of atomic mode.
+Under number conversation condition $|\hat{\varphi}_\uparrow|^2+|\hat{\varphi}_\downarrow|^2=1$, we substitute steady-state mechanical mirror operators into equ.\ref{1} and simplify in term of $n_s$ as,